pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 the resulting path to the link or image path.

 The use of this extension is best understood by example.
-Suppose you have a a subdirectory for each chapter of a book, `chap1`, `chap2`, `chap3`.
+Suppose you have a subdirectory for each chapter of a book, `chap1`, `chap2`, `chap3`.
 Each contains a file `text.md` and a number of images used in the chapter.
 You would like to have `![image](spider.jpg)` in `chap1/text.md` refer to